 Handles: typically, these are references used for communication between managed and unmanaged code.
 Such roots must live at least until the unmanaged code needs "managed" objects.

 Finalizer references: references to objects waiting to be finalized.
 These roots live until the finalizer is run.

-To analyze a root of a retention path, use any dotMemory view that shows object retention paths: Group by Similar Retention, Group by Shortest Paths, Key Retention Paths, and Shortest Paths to Roots.
-Note that all root types distinguished by dotMemory fall into one of the categories mentioned int the list above.
+To analyze a root of a retention path, use the Shortest Paths to Roots view that shows object retention paths.
+Note that all root types distinguished by dotMemory fall into one of the categories mentioned in the list above.